KimAH1999/MERN-Book-Search-Engine/README.md

 then,
 npm run build,
 npm run start/npm run develop {/*Best section would be to use client folder for a open.PORT directory*/}

+You also have to create a login profile to be able to save books in your account to test.

 ```

 ## Questions